A webpage highlighting the research of Dr. Katie N. Dainty and her team

 Dr. Dainty’s research interests are studying how perception and sociocultural variables shape health care experience and outcomes.
 Dr. Dainty’s work involves studying issues related to patient and family experience, organizational behaviour, implementation science, patient centred outcome measures and quality improvement in community health care environments.
 Her current research focuses on the use of qualitative and mixed methods research to critically interrogate held assumptions about behaviour and culture and their impact on how we measure quality and health outcomes.

-Bianca Seaton, PhD(c) Senior Research Coordinator
+Bianca Seaton, PhD(c) Research Manager

 Bianca is a Senior Research Coordinator in our lab and a PhD trained qualitative researcher.
 Bianca has extensive experience with qualitative methods and analysis and manages all of the projects in our portfolio.